lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - E3_V3.0
 - B1_V3.0

-So, make sure to use the firmware which matches your TFT screen.
+So, make sure to use the firmware matching your TFT screen.

 **Notes for MKS TFT firmwares:**